Talladega Superspeedway: Other racing events

 The International Race of Champions (IROC) made occasional appearances at Talladega Superspeedway throughout its existence.
 The series first appeared in 1984 for a one-off appearance, opting to come back two years later before leaving again.
 IROC came back on a year-by-year basis starting in 1990, staying for a seven-year stint until leaving at the end of their 1996 season.
 IROC made its last year-by-year stint starting in 1999, racing there until 2003 (with the exception of 2002).

 The AMA Superbike Championship raced at the circuit in the early 1980s, first making their appearance in 1980.
 The series made their last appearance at the circuit in 1983.

 Other events

-In 1974, initial plans were made for the track to host a music festival that was organized by the organizers of Woodstock; the organizers had chosen the track party because "people could take drugs in there and not be bothered by law enforcement."
+In 1974, initial plans were made for the track to host a music festival that was organized by the organizers of Woodstock; the organizers had chosen the track partly because "people could take drugs in there and not be bothered by law enforcement."
 Then-general manager Don Naman, who was a devout Catholic, refused because he thought the festival "wasn’t nice for the community".
 In 2024, the track hosted the Foodie’s Food Culture Festival, a food truck event.

 Lap records

-As of April 2024, the fastest official lap records at Talladega Superspeedway (formerly Alabama International Motor Speedway) are listed as:
+As of April 2026, the fastest official lap records at Talladega Superspeedway (formerly Alabama International Motor Speedway) are listed as: